MSc – Marketing and Consumer Studies

 Specialize your degree and equip yourself with the skills needed to lead marketing research projects.

-The MSc program draws on a variety of disciplines in markeing theory and research methods.
-You will complete five core courses, including consumption behaviour and marketing theory, three graduate courses in measurement and analysis, and an elective course exploring theoretical topics in marketing, which will help you develop your thesis.
+The MSc program draws on a variety of disciplines in marketing theory and research methods.
+You will complete five core courses, including consumer behaviour and marketing theory, three graduate courses in measurement and analysis, and an elective course exploring theoretical topics in marketing, which will help you develop your thesis.

 "After graduation I plan on finding a job in the field of marketing research.
 UofG not only has equipped me with the tools to be successful in the field, but they have prepared me to be a cut above the rest of the applicants."

 You'll complete your MSc degree within two years.
 During the first year, you'll focus on your coursework and collaborate with faculty and fellow peers on research projects.
 You'll then be given guidance from an advisory committee to complete your research and develop a strong thesis.

 Graduates of this program pursue careers in a number of unique areas in marketing, advertising and public sector, including;

 - Brand management

 - Quality management

 - Quality control consulting

 Applicants must meet the following requirements to be considered for admission: